salmanAhmad143/laravel-assignment/README.md

 ```bash
     php artisan serve
 ```
-It will complite your project return your a url of your project.
+It will complite your project and give you a url of your project.
 Now, Go to your web browser, type the given URL and view the app output: http://localhost:8000/

 ## Screenshots